JoshuaWierenga/cosmopolitan/README.md

 Based on a [previous attempt](https://github.com/mattx433/cosmopolitan/tree/build-on-windows) with the goal of having less changes and having it be easier to apply to future builds of Cosmopolitan.

 ## Build instructions
 Note that you should be using the Command Prompt (`cmd.exe`) and not Windows PowerShell.
+Is this still true?
 ```
 curl -LO https://github.com/JoshuaWierenga/cosmopolitan/archive/refs/heads/build-on-windows-3.zip
 tar -xvf build-on-windows.zip